 The Auth0 client provides methods for handling authentication, sessions, and user data.

-The middleware intercepts incoming requests and applies Auth0's authentication logic.
-Create the following file at src/middleware.ts:
+The middleware intercepts incoming requests and applies Auth0’s authentication logic.
+Create a new file in the src directory and name it middleware.ts.
+Add the following code to the file:

 import { NextRequest, NextResponse } from "next/server";